howchen217/haochengyang-portfolio/docs/projects/liondancer.md

 ![ShootWaitTillEvent](../img/liondancer/Shoot_WaitTillEvent.png){: style="width:80%"}

+There's also a wide application for such a node.
+You can use it to divide animation into sections; for instance, the pounce attack.
+The wait node can keep the boss from moving until it has finished its windup portion of the animation.
+After that, charge it forward and enable its hitbox.
+The node can also let the animator wait for the end of an animation -which is good if you want to trigger transitions automatically.

-However, the change caused another issue.
+However, adding the node caused another issue.
 The boss has actions that conditionally abort other actions- such as a move dodging oncoming projectiles.
 That might interrupt the current animation, causing the message never to be received.
 The node would then remain in wait and freeze the behaviour tree.
 I had to add a check to see whether the current animator state is idle (because all action interrupts eventually return to idle); if so, return failure and abort the action.
 These changes ensured class A bugs like boss freezing wouldn't happen.

 ## Pacing